hSaria/ChromaTerm/readme.md

 - `make install` Optional.
 It will move ct to the ~ directory.

-Once installation is complete a new file called `chromaterm` will be in the src/ directory.
+Once installation is complete a new file called `ct` will be in the src/ directory.
 Move this to your home directory.
 You can start the program by doing the following:

 `./ct <config_file>`